Speakers

 The speaker was Alison Fagan and her talk is titled From Kowhaiwhai to Tivaevae: a cultural journey through mathematics.

-Alison Fagan has been a plant pathologist, an anatomy and physiology lecturer and a maths and science teacher.
-This led to roles as a mathematics curriculum developer for the Cook Islands and the Solomon Islands.
 Her great interest is in making maths more accessible to girls and this led to her doing a masters in mathematics education through Massey University.
 Her thesis was on improving 3-dimensional spatial visualisation as she had found this was a particular difficulty for many girls.
 Her supervisor was Gordon Knight who had had analysed kowhaiwhai patterns and helped develop a teaching resource using them.
-This encouraged her interest in cultural mathematics and its use for teaching.
-When Alison was employed to rewrite the mathematics curriculum for the Cook Islands, she used the local tivaevae as the background for the new curriculum.
-Alison believes in developing a greater awareness and appreciation of the geometry around us.
+In her talk Alison showed us how kowhaiwhai are made up of the rotation and/or reflection and/or translation of a core design element.

 October 2024